-We believe the 21st century is calling for a more equitable humane existence, greater sharing of resources, and a deeper appreciation of cultural differences.
-Nearly six million indigenous citizens live in the United States, whose ancestors resided for centuries in original homelands within the continental United States, Hawai’i, and Alaska.
-At the NATIVE ARTS AND CULTURES FOUNDATION we work with artists and organizations to support cultural revival, foster creativity and economic opportunity, and address social progress, thereby inspiring hope and collective responsibility within Native communities and across the nation.
+Nearly six million Native and Tribal Nation citizens live in the United States, whose ancestors resided for centuries in original homelands within the continental United States, Hawai’i, and Alaska.
+At the NATIVE ARTS AND CULTURES FOUNDATION we work to strengthen understanding and awareness of the valuable contributions Native peoples have made to this nation.

 We support artists and associated arts organizations to do the following:

 - Mentor apprentices;

 - Address social issues, racial equity, and justice;

 - Be vessels of contemporary Native knowledge;

 As we approach the anniversary of Martin Luther King, Jr.’s April 4, 1967 Riverside Speech, the relevancy of his words today has never been more potent.
 We are committed to work with USDAC on Revolution of Values, #HonorNativeLand and other efforts.
 We engaged a small group in our offices last year for Revolution of Values.
 In April 2018, we look forward to working with partner organizations to convene Story Circles.